-(1) In the event that there is a marital settlement agreement (msa) or property settlement agreement (psa) in your case, changes to the document need to be in writing signed under the same formalities as the originalproperty settlement agreement.
-(Notarized signatures etc.) If husband and wife never executed a property settlement agreement and the entire settlement is set forth in the final judgment of divorce then official changes can only be made by filing a motion to the Providence Family Court for a modification of the final judgment based on a substantial change of circumstances.
+(1) In the event that there is a marital settlement agreement (msa) or property settlement agreement (psa) in your case, changes to the document need to be in writing.
+The document must be signed under the same formalities as the original property settlement agreement.
+This means that the parties signature must be notarized.
+If husband and wife never executed a property settlement agreement in the underlying divorce and the settlement is set forth in the final judgment of divorce, then official changes can only be made by filing a motion.
+The parties could also enter a consent order, modifying the original final judgment of divorce.
+If a motion needs to be filed for child related issues, a modification of the final judgment must be based on a substantial change of circumstances.

 (3) It is a very bad idea to attempt to modify your property settlement agreement with a verbal agreement.
 ALL changes to the written marital settlement agreement must be in writing, signed by both parties in front of a notary public.
-Divorce in ri is a serious matter and serious changes to a psa should not be verbal.
+Divorce in RI is a serious matter and serious changes to a property settlement agreement should not be verbal.

 (4) If you give your child spending money or buy clothes, sporting goods, sneakers or gifts for your child or children, these payments will be considered gifts and will not count as a credit towards your child support obligation.
 Child support in Rhode Island must be given directly or via wage garnishment to the custodial parent via cash or check.